TithiB-del/Kotlin-assignments/README.md

 # Kotlin-assignments
 <article>
-contains assignments as a part of mini projects for kotlin projects on Hyperskill.
+contains assignments as a part of mini projects for kotlin projects on various platforms <br>
+  Written on Kotlin Playground.
 </article>